 We knew our criteria for the right place for us…

 A mild climate was important, as was living near the ocean, good health care, safe environment, interesting culture and history, good food, and a reasonable cost of living and of establishing residency.
 We were also looking for a place where we could get by speaking English.

 We learned that Portugal had it all.

-Portugal’s Algarve region looked interesting, but we wanted to be near Lisbon, at least initially.
-Once again we turned to Live and Invest Overseas and their contact in Lisbon, Luis da Silva.
-We felt like we hit the jackpot with Luis.
-He found us a beautiful fully furnished two-bedroom apartment in Costa da Caparica, with an ocean view and just a short walk to the beach, just outside Lisbon south of the Rio Tejo.
+We felt like we hit the jackpot with him.
+He found us a beautiful, fully furnished two-bedroom apartment in Costa da Caparica, with an ocean view and a short walk to the beach, just outside Lisbon, south of the Rio Tejo.

 Caxias turned out to be too quiet for us.
 With only a couple of small neighborhood grocery stores, we frequently took the train to Cascais for supplies.
 It didn’t take long to realize that we’d be much happier in Cascais… meaning it was time to move again.

 Cascais seemed to have everything we were looking for, and we loved that it is just a 40-minute train ride to the center of Lisbon.
 LIOS’ contact again helped us find a great apartment with a sweeping ocean view on one side and a spectacular view of the Sintra Mountains on the other.

 This is, without a doubt, our favorite apartment and place in this country.
 Now we feel like we’re home.
 We love Cascais.